History matching for functional data: Application to tsunami warnings in the Indian Ocean: Framework of Functional History Matching

+A common choice for measuring similarity in function spaces is the $L^{p}$ norm.
+It has been pointed out, however, that these norms may fail to adequately capture phase variation and the structure of regions where differences occur \citep{marron2015functional}.
+Moreover, when functions are compared on a dense grid, the output dimension becomes large, which is disadvantageous both in terms of norm concentration and computational cost.
+Hence, in practice, some form of dimension reduction is almost indispensable.

+A representative dimension-reduction approach is functional principal component analysis (FPCA) \citep{ramsay2005fitting}.
+While FPCA provides a low-dimensional subspace that explains a large portion of the data variability, it requires computationally expensive estimation of eigenfunctions, and it does not necessarily preserve the original pairwise distances well after projection \citep{biau2008performance}.

-In this paper, we consider random projections for functional data, which offer an alternative and much more efficient method for dimension reduction, \citep{vempala2005random, cuesta2007random}.
-This projection method relies on the Johnson-Lindenstrauss lemma \citep{william1984extensions}, which gives some general conditions to approximately preserve pairwise distances in the projection space with high probability.
-Specifically, it states that any set of \( n \) points in a Euclidean space, can be projected into a lower-dimensional Euclidean space of dimension $O(log\ n/\varepsilon^2)$ preserving the pairwise distances within a specified relative approximation error $\varepsilon \in (0,1).$
+In this study, we instead employ random projection for functional data.
+Random projection is a computationally inexpensive dimension-reduction technique \citep{vempala2005random, cuesta2007random}, whose theoretical foundation relies on the Johnson--Lindenstrauss lemma \citep{william1984extensions}.
+This lemma states that any set of $n$ points in a Euclidean space can be randomly projected into a space of dimension $O(\log n / \varepsilon^2)$ while approximately preserving pairwise distances within a relative error $\varepsilon \in (0,1)$ with high probability.